ashwon13/Gridworld/README.md

 ---

 ## Quick start
+Quick Note: This readme was partially written with the help of AI.
+The code was written entirely by me but the readme was partially made with the help of a generative ai tool.
 ```bash
 # A 4x4 grid (16 cells) with a reward on cell 15, solved by dynamic programming:
 python RLDP.py G16 V15R